Davide-sd/sympy-plot-backends/doc/source/overview.rst

 Differences with sympy.plotting
 ===============================

-While the backends implemented in this module might resemble the ones from the `sympy.plotting` module, they are not interchangeable.
+* While the backends implemented in this module might resemble the ones from the `sympy.plotting` module, they are not interchangeable.

-`sympy.plotting` also provides a ``Plotgrid`` class to combine multiple plots into a grid-like layout.
+* `sympy.plotting` also provides a ``Plotgrid`` class to combine multiple plots into a grid-like layout.
 This module replaces that class with the ``plotgrid`` function.
 Again, they are not interchangeable.

-The ``plot_implicit`` function has different signature.
-Moreover, it uses mesh grid algorithm (in contrast to adaptive algorithm) and contour plots by default.
+* The ``plot_implicit`` function has different signature.
+Moreover, by default it uses a mesh grid algorithm and contour plots (in contrast to the adaptive algorithm).
 It is going to automatically switch to an adaptive algorithm if Boolean expressions are found.
+This ensures a better visualization for non-Boolean implicit expressions.

+* ``experimental_lambdify``, used by `sympy.plotting`, has been almost
+  completely removed.
+It is only used by the plot implicit algorithm.
+All other plot functions use ``lambdify``.

+* `sympy.plotting` is unable to visualize summations containing infinity in their lower/upper bounds.
+The new module introduces the ``sum_bound`` keyword argument into the ``plot`` function: it substitutes infinity with a large integer number.
+As such, it is possible to visualize summations.

-The adaptive algorithm is also different: this module relies on `adaptive <https://github.com/python-adaptive/adaptive/>`_, which allows more flexibility.
-The adaptive algorithm has been implemented to 3D line and surface plots.
+* The adaptive algorithm is also different: this module relies on `adaptive <https://github.com/python-adaptive/adaptive/>`_, which allows more flexibility.

-In terms of performance:

-* Backends might be slower as they require more dependencies.
+  * The ``depth`` keyword argument has been removed, while ``adaptive_goal`` and ``loss_fn`` have been introduced to control the new module.
+  * It has also been implemented to 3D lines and surfaces.
-* For line plots, the adaptive module allows to generate smoother plots, at the cost of performance.
+  * It allows to generate smoother line plots, at the cost of performance.

-In terms of usability:

-* `sympy.plotting` exposed the `label` keyword argument.
-It has been removed in this module.

-* `sympy.plotting` exposed the `nb_of_points_*` keyword arguments.
+* `sympy.plotting` exposed the ``nb_of_points_*`` keyword arguments.
 These have
-  been replaced with `n` or `n1, n2`.
+  been replaced with ``n`` or ``n1, n2``.

-* With `sympy.plotting`, plots are created once the `show()` method is called.
-  This allows to create a plot with ``show=False``, then index a specific data series in order to change attributes, and finally shows the plot.
-For example:
+* `sympy.plotting` exposed the ``label``, ``line_color`` and ``surface_color``
+  keyword argument.
+These have been removed in this module.

+  The following example compares how to customize a plot created with `sympy.plotting` and one created with this module.

+  With `sympy.plotting`:

   .. code-block:: python

+     from sympy.plotting import plot
+     from sympy import symbols, sin, cos
+     x = symbols("x")
      p = plot(sin(x), cos(x), show=False)
      p[0].label = "a"
      p[0].line_color = "red"
      p[1].label = "b"
      p.show()

-* With this plotting module, the figure is also created  once the `show()` method is called.
-However, data series no longer have rendering-specific attributes like ``line_color``.
-Instead, to further customize the overall look a different strategy has been implemented, where:
+  With this module:

   * it is possible to set a custom label directly from any plot function.
   * by setting specific dictionaries, the full potential of each backend can be